How To Throw Away Old Bank Statements Properly

 Do you have years of old bank statements lying around?
 You may be ready to throw them out, but you’re not sure how.
 Is it safe to throw away old bank statements, or do you need to shred them first?

-Some documents don’t need to be saved for any length of time.
-Shred the following items as soon as possible:
+Wondering what bank documents need to be shredded can be a common question ranging from “Do I need to shred utility bills?” to “Should I shred credit card offers?”.
+Some documents don’t need to be saved for any length of time, but you should shred the following items as soon as possible:

 - Sales receipts (unless you need them for tax purposes; in that case, scan them first)

 - Canceled and voided checks (that aren’t tax-related)